JohnRoz/config-validators-architecture/README.md

 ```

 **Important**: Make sure the module is under the validators package so it's automatically imported and that the decorator actually runs.
 Once imported, the validation is automatically executed in `run_validations()` if both `SomeNewConfig` and `FeatureConfig` are loaded.

+**VERY Important**: If not all of the required config model (`SomeNewConfig` and `FeatureConfig`) were loaded, the validation will get skipped by run_validations.
+This makes sense because you can't validate a config you dont have, but it's worth noting it.

 ---